flet-dev/website/docs/tutorials/python-solitaire.md

 Now the two cards can be dragged without issues:
 [gif]

-The full code for this step can be found here: [link to GitHub]
+The full code for this step can be found [here](https://github.com/flet-dev/examples/blob/main/python/tutorials/solitaire/solitaire-drag-and-drop/step3.py).

 ### Step 4: Adding more slots